EvgeniHere/CodingChallenge/README.md

 - every card your bot places will be checked by a cheatdetector.
 Don't get the wrong idea...

+- also: stay tuned for future updates!
+The program has to be polished some times, so it does continue being able to handle all the new bots.

--PS: you are allowed to have fun while programming :)
+- PS: you are allowed to have fun while programming :)

 General gamerules: